bryangarza/gather/README.md

 # λ gather λ

-Gathers helps create event pages quickly, with minimal effort.
+Gather helps create event pages quickly, with minimal effort.

 This is still a WIP, the frontend is halfway done, and the backend has not been written.
 For now it's mostly hiccup + routing.